Arthur Compton: Religious views

 Compton was a Presbyterian.
 His father Elias was an ordained Presbyterian minister.

-Compton lectured on a "Man's Place in God's World" at Yale University, Western Theological Seminary and the University of Michigan in 1934-35.
+Compton lectured on a "Man's Place in God's World" at Yale University, Western Theological Seminary and the University of Michigan in 1934–35.
 The lectures formed the basis of his book The Freedom of Man.
 His chapter "Death, or Life Eternal?" argued for Christian immortality and quoted verses from the Bible.
 From 1948 to 1962, Compton was an elder of the Second Presbyterian Church in St. Louis.
 In his later years, he co-authored the book Man's Destiny in Eternity.
 Compton set Jesus as the center of his faith in God's eternal plan.
 He once commented that he could see Jesus' spirit at work in the world as an aspect of God alive in men and women.

-Death and legacy
+Death and recognition

-Compton died in Berkeley, California, from a cerebral hemorrhage on March 15, 1962.
-He was survived by his wife (who died in 1980) and sons.
+Compton died of a cerebral hemorrhage on March 15, 1962, in Berkeley, California, at the age of 69.
+He was outlived by his wife (who died in 1980) and sons.
 Compton is buried in the Wooster Cemetery in Wooster, Ohio.
 Before his death, he was professor-at-large at the University of California, Berkeley for spring 1962.

-Compton received many awards in his lifetime, including the Nobel Prize for Physics in 1927, the Matteucci Gold Medal in 1930, the Royal Society's Hughes Medal and the Franklin Institute's Franklin Medal in 1940.
+Compton received many awards in his lifetime, including the Nobel Prize in Physics in 1927, the Matteucci Medal in 1930, and the Hughes Medal and the Franklin Medal in 1940.
+He was elected to the American Philosophical Society in 1925, the National Academy of Sciences in 1927, and the American Academy of Arts and Sciences in 1928.
 He is commemorated in various ways.
-Compton crater on the Moon is co-named for Compton and his brother Karl.
+Compton crater on the Moon is co-named for Compton and his brother, Karl.
 The physics research building at Washington University in St Louis is named in his honor, as is the university's top fellowship for undergraduate students studying math, physics, or planetary science.
 Compton invented a more gentle, elongated, and ramped version of the speed bump called the "Holly hump", many of which are on the roads of the Washington University campus.
 The University of Chicago remembered Compton and his achievements by dedicating the Arthur H. Compton House in his honor.
 It is now listed as a National Historic Landmark.
 Compton also has a star on the St. Louis Walk of Fame.
 NASA's Compton Gamma Ray Observatory was named in honor of Compton.
 The Compton effect is central to the gamma ray detection instruments aboard the observatory.